ArneBachmann/tagsplorer/README.md

 `tp.py .docx 2016` or `tp.py money 2017 .xlsx`

-## Problem statement
+## Problem statement ##
 Nowadays most operating systems and window managers still adhere to the "tree of files" metaphor, or try to employ some kind of integrated search engine to find and access existing files.
 Both approaches have strong drawbacks that could be solved by tagging files individually, and only when needed.

-### Problems with file trees
+### Problems with file trees ###
 Each file belongs to only one parent folder, which practically prohibits a file to be found under more than one category.
-This can be solved locally by using soft or hard links, if the OS supports them, or storing the same file several times in different folders.
-In that case, however, you either loose OS-independence, compatibility with version control systems becomes clunky and error-prone, or you have lots of duplication that again leads to human errors.
+This can be solved locally by using soft or hard links, if the operating and file system supports them, or storing the same file several times in different folders.
+In that case, however, you either loose OS-independence, or compatibility with version control systems becomes clunky and error-prone, or you have lots of duplication that might lead to human errors.

-### Problems with search engines
+### Problems with search engines ###
-There are (semantic) search engines that continuously crawl and oversee your file system, guessing and suggesting what you might want to access next.
+Some desktop systems come with (semantic) search engines that continuously crawl and index your files, plus guessing and suggesting what you might want to access next.
 Here the problem lies in the system overhead and loss of control - you don't know if you are presented the right file versions, and if you search for the right terms, plus you loose oversight of your file system structure.

-## Solution: tagsPlorer to the rescue!
+## One solution: tagsPlorer to the rescue! ##
 tagsPlorer uses a simple concept which enables you to continue using simple and compatible file trees, keep all your data under version control of your choice, allows you to put files or entire folders into more than one (virtual) category, and still benefit from little manual maintenance or additional setup.
-The benefit will increase even more with graphical tools using this library and with tight integration into your OS of choice.
+The benefit will increase even more with graphical tools using this library and with tighter integration into the OS or desktop system of your choice.

-## History
+## History ##
 The author has been attempting to write a similar utility several times in the past, namely `taggify`, `tagtree`, and `tagtree2`.
-This is his latest take at this persistent problem of convenient data archival and retrieval by using space-efficient ahead of time indexing.
+This is his latest take at this persistent problem of convenient data archiving and retrieval by using space-efficient ahead-of-time indexing.
-There are similarities to the Linux `find` and `gre` utilites, which are performant but crawl the entire folder tree on every search, and don't support virtual folder mapping.
+There are similarities to the Linux `find` and `grep` utilites, which are performant but crawl the entire folder tree on every search, and don't support virtual folder mapping.

-# Usage
+# Usage #
-*Hint:* Currently it's not possible to glob over folder names efficiently; trying to do so will need to walk all folders that are left in the filter process or will have no effect when preselection picks up a set of potential folder matches before that step.
+*Hint:* Currently it's not possible to glob over folder names efficiently; trying to do so will require tagsPlorer to walk all folders that are left after an initial preselection process or will have no effect when preselection picks up a set of potential folder matches before that step.

-## Command-line interface
+## Command-line interface ##
 We recommend invoking tagsPlorer with the [PyPy](http://pypy.org) Python distribution, as we found performance to be generally better.
+TODO check if still true.

 The current main and only user interface is `tp.py`, a thin yet convenient layer over the library's basic functions.
 Here is a short description of valid program options and arguments:

 * `--help`

-  Shows user options, same as detailed in this section
+  Shows user options, which are described in more detail in this section

 * `--version`

-  Shows tagsPlorer code base version string
+  Shows tagsPlorer code base version string and copyright notice

 * `--init [-r rootfolder]`

   Create an empty configuration in the current (or the relative or absolute one specified by the -r option) folder.

   The location of a configuration file `.tagsplorer.cfg` marks the root path for an entire indexed file tree.
 No other configuration files higher up the parent hierarchy will be considered.
-This allows for nested sub-indices, which is however not recommended (similar to not nesting version control system checkouts)
+This allows for nested sub-indices, which is however not recommended (similar to not nesting version control system checkouts).

+  Creating the root configuration will not index the folder tree.
+Use the `--update` command for that.

 `--update` or `-u`

   Update the file index by walking the entire folder tree from the root down to leaf folders.
   This creates or updates the `.tagsplorer.idx` index file with updated contents to match the current state of the files regarding the configuration specified.
-  As this file will be written over on every index run, there is no need to track outdated items, perform memory management or garbage collections inside the index, which simplifies the entire software model and mental model.
+  As this file will be written over on every index run, there is no need to track outdated items, perform memory management or garbage collections inside the index.
+This simplifies the entire software model.

-* `--search [[+]tag1[,tags2[,tags...]]] [[-]tag3[,tag4[,tags...]]] [-r rootfolder]` or `-s` or no option switch plus search terms appended
+* `--search [[+]tag1[,tags2[,tags...]]] [[-]tag3[,tag4[,tags...]]] [-r rootfolder]` or `-s` or *no* option switch plus search terms appended

   Perform a search (which corresponds to a "virtual folder" listing).

   This is the main usage for tagsPlorer tools and accepts inclusive as well as exclusive search terms (tag, folder name, file name, file glob).
-  There can be any number of arguments, which optionally can also be specified in a comma-separated way (after one initial positives tag), or using the `-x` option with optional comma-separated further exclusive terms.
+  There can be any number of arguments, which optionally can also be specified in a comma-separated way (after at least one initial positive tag), or using the `-x` option with optional comma-separated further exclusive terms (no double negation allowed, i.e `-x a,-b` won't make b inclusive).
   Note, however, that the command line interface cannot distinguish between valid option switches (like -r <root>) and negative tag arguments (like -r to exclude all files tagged with "r").
 Therefore, negative (exclusive) tag arguments must be specified after either a double-dash `--` or after a comma of a positive (inclusive) term.

 * `--exclude tag[,tag2[,tags...]]` or `-x`